Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 apx remove --dnf <package>
 ```

-- Note:- If the desktop entry is still present, execute this command `apx unexport --dnf <package>`.
+- _Note_:- If the desktop entry is still present, execute this command `apx unexport --dnf <package>`.

 ## Conclusion

-These are some ways to install and remove applications in Vanilla OS.
+These are some ways to install and manage applications in Vanilla OS.